projectglow/glow/docs/source/getting-started.rst

 Running Locally
 ---------------

-Glow requires Apache Spark 2.4.3.
+Glow requires Apache Spark 2.4.3 (or a later version of Spark 2.4.x that is built on Scala 2.11).
 If you don't have a local Apache Spark installation, you can install it from PyPI:

 .. code-block:: sh